sri-datta/Task_Manager/README.md

 - Session Management: User sessions are maintained using Flask's session management system, allowing users to stay logged in across multiple requests.
 - RESTful API: The application provides RESTful API endpoints for interacting with tasks, allowing integration with other services or front-end applications.
 - Admin Portal: An admin portal allows administrators to manage user accounts.
 Administrators can view user accounts from the portal.
+- We added the AI feature that will help to plan the day based on the unorganized task list, user role, and the goal for the day.
+Initially, we took 10 dummy roles: student, doctor, engineer, artist, etc. The day can be planned using 5 goal models: easy mode, productivity mode, learning mode, and so on.
+- The form data will be submitted, and then the OpenAI's GPT4o model will prepare the schedule for the day based on the requirements.

 Scalable Strategies:
 - Caching: Redis is used as a caching layer to improve performance by caching frequently accessed data.